Skip to main content

 About Triton Firsts: First-Gen Community

-As of fall 2023, 36% (12,278) of UC San Diego’s undergraduate students identify as a first-generation college student.
+As of Fall 2024, 37% (12,932) of UC San Diego’s undergraduate students identify as a first-generation college student.
 UC San Diego recognizes that first-generation college students face unique systemic barriers to success, but we also celebrate and note the strengths and talents they bring to the campus community.

 To provide greater support for UC San Diego’s first-generation college students, Triton Firsts’ goal is to inspire and equip first-generation students to excel during their undergraduate journeys through engagement with first-generation professors, lecturers, researchers, staff, graduate students, and alumni at UC San Diego.

-Triton Firsts invites faculty, staff, and alumni who were also the first in their families to graduate from college to support first-generation students through:
+Triton Firsts invites all first-generation community members including graduate students, faculty, staff, and alumni who were also the first in their families to graduate from college to support first-generation students through:

 • Collaborating with campus departments to provide a culture of support for first-generation college students.